Skip to content

 • The Design Principles

-• What We Measured
+• What We Observed in Early Testing

 When designing MindfulTime's reward system, we evaluated dozens of gamification patterns.
 Points, badges, leaderboards, streaks — the standard toolkit.
 We chose coins, and here is why.